Jumpstart Guide: Everything You Wanted to Know About Hashtags on Instagram

 Schedulers offer hashtag tools to help you

 Most IG schedulers will give you a hashtag tool (Planoly does not).
 I personally use Later for my scheduling of IG because I find they have everything I need.
-Their hashtag analytics tools allows me at a glance to see what's working.
+Their hashtag analytics tools allow me at a glance to see what's working.

 There are tons of tools out there to help you.
 I'm not going to go into all of them, because there are just too many (you can read Later's excellent blogpost of 8 tools to use).